 Mr Shanks is a barrister and solicitor who has had a career spanning both private and public sector senior roles.
 He has been the Chief Legal Officer for the largest government department in New Zealand, led major public inquiries, and also served as Director for a technology sector private company.

 As a parent Mr Shanks has a passion for the job and a determination to transform the thinking around freedom and responsibility in the changing world of media content.

-Elena Grimme is General Manager, European Government Affairs at Microsoft where she leads the Cyber Affairs and Critical Infrastructure team located in Brussels, Belgium.
-In the last 14 years Ms Grimme has held a variety of leadership positions at Microsoft in Europe and at the U.S. headquarters in Redmond, WA.
-Before joining Microsoft in 2007, Ms Grimme worked both in-house and in private practice in Italy and the U.S., practicing primarily in the field of intellectual property law.
+Ms Grimme joined Microsoft in 2007 and in the last 15 years Elena has held a variety of senior roles at Microsoft in Europe and at the U.S. headquarters in Redmond, WA.
+Prior to joining Microsoft, Elena worked both in-house and in private practice in Italy and the U.S., practicing primarily in the field of intellectual property law.

-Ms Grimme holds an LL.B. degree (Hons) in English and European Law from Queen Mary University of London, and an LL.M. in Intellectual Property and Antitrust Law from the University of New Hampshire, Franklin Pierce Center for Intellectual Property.
+Ms Grimme is originally from Italy but has spent most of her life outside of her native country.
+Elena holds an LL.B. degree (Hons) in English and European Law from Queen Mary University of London, and an LL.M. in Intellectual Property and Antitrust Law from the University of New Hampshire, Franklin Pierce Center for Intellectual Property.

 Fiona Taylor leads Verizon’s International Public Policy function with a team located across three continents.
 She is in charge of defining the company’s public policy strategy across Verizon’s international footprint, advising cross functional teams on policy issues affecting the business and the company’s global strategy.